 - Organize a family donut crawl and discover the Twin Cities’ amazing bakeries.
 Consult Twin Cities Mom Collective’s Donut Shop Guide to create your route

-- Put on your conductor hat and visit the Twin City Model Railroad Museum or the Jackson Street Roundhouse
+- Put on your conductor hat and visit the Twin City Model Railroad Museum or the Jackson Street Roundhouse– both perfect for train enthusiasts.

 - Attend an event at your local library

-- Enjoy food and treasures from around the world at the Midtown Global Market
+- Enjoy food, goods, music, and cultural performances from around the world at the Midtown Global Market

 - Visit one of the cities’ family-friendly breweries.
-Check out this list of brewery favorites from one of my fellow writers
+Check out this list of favorite Twin Cities area breweries

 - Get up close to all kinds of animals at the Sustainable Safari in the Maplewood Mall